 MISSION & OBJECTIVE

 We screen the best documentaries from around the world for two weeks at the Roxie Cinema, the oldest art house theater west of the Mississippi.
-Many of our titles end up with calendered runs at the Roxie later in the year.
-We get great coverage in SF, the second largest film market in the country, plus Variety reviews.
-The festival was attended by over 8000 doc lovers last year.
+Many of our titles end up with calendared runs at the Roxie later in the year.
+We get great coverage in San Francisco, the second largest film market in the country, plus industry reviews.
+The festival was attended by over 9000 doc lovers last year.
 A 10% increase in attendance over the year before!
-San Francisco is a very receptive town for documentaries and our fest has built a passionate following over the past 17 years.
+San Francisco is a very receptive town for documentaries and our fest has built a passionate following over the past 18 years.